khilnani/s3sync.py/README.md

 ## s3sync.py

 Backup and restore files from the working directory to an Amazon AWS S3 bucket.
+Supports both, iOS [Pythonista](http://omz-software.com/pythonista/) and Desktop Linux/Mac OS.

-Supports both, iOS [Pythonista](http://omz-software.com/pythonista/) and Desktop Linux/Mac OS
+When run within iOS Pythonista, a native ui allows action/command selection.
+Linux/Mac OS display is limited to the terminal/console.

-> For example, I use this to share/sync code between my iPhone, iPad, and Mac laptop.
+> I use this to share/sync code between my iPhone, iPad, and Mac laptop.

 By default, the script backups the following locations: